Meteorological Research Unit

 Surface and balloon-borne meteorological observations and research are performed to improve parameterizations in the Unified Model.

 The Meteorological Research Unit (MRU) is located at Cardington, Bedfordshire.
 The facility has a wide variety of research grade surface and sub-surface, mast-mounted and balloon-borne instruments.
 There has been meteorological research and observational work based at Cardington since the 1920s, from early research, through routine BALTHUM observations during the 1940s and balloon borne turbulence research since the 1970s.
-The site has been operating since 1998.
-Research campaigns are conducted both on site and at remote locations throughout the UK.
+The site has been operating in its present form since 1998.
+Research campaigns are conducted both on site and, during field campaigns, at remote locations throughout the UK.
 Topics studied include boundary layer cloud and fog, stable boundary layers, flow over hills and urban meteorology.

 At the Cardington facility we have a comprehensive suite of surface and mast-mounted instrumentation for both in situ and remote sensing the atmosphere.
 Quantities measured include wind and turbulence, temperature and humidity, radiation, visibility, aerosols, clouds, fog, soil temperature and moisture content.
 Data are logged continuously and processed data from the site is made available through the British Atmospheric Data Centre (BADC).
 The surface site data record stretches back to 1998.
 Additional on-site activities include instrument development and trials.
 Recent examples of instrument development include a dewmeter, to measure dew and fog droplet deposition, and a portable weather station, specially adapted for monitoring fog.
 These are described below in more detail.

 - Improve understanding of meteorological processes in the boundary layer, including high impact weather such as fog, visibility and freezing temperatures

 - Direct validation and development of high resolution numerical models, focusing on specific NWP issues